imputnet/cobalt/CONTRIBUTING.md

 this document serves as a guide to help you make contributions that we can merge into the cobalt codebase.

 ## translations
-currently, we are **not accepting** translations of cobalt. this is because we are making significant changes to the frontend, and the currently used localization structure is being completely reworked. if this changes, this document will be updated.
+currently, we are **not accepting** translations of cobalt. we're working on changing this soon!

 ## adding features or support for services
 before putting in the effort to implement a feature, it's worth considering whether it would be appropriate to add it to cobalt. the cobalt api is built to assist people **only with downloading freely accessible content**. other functionality, such as: